JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 # Testing  document for MovieBox e-commerce web application
 This document details how the MovieBox e-commerce web application was tested throughout its development and deployment stages to ensure that complience, a good user experiance was achieved and to make the application as accessible to all its end users.
-Tests were carried out throughout development in an intergrated way, the tests were carried out at each main application development stage or when a new feature addition was being developed to ensure PEP8 complence within Python code was maintained and ensure when developng fromtend elements that, HTML, CSS and JS complience was maintained also, alongside ensuring scren reader enhancements using WAI-ATIA functioned also.
+Tests were carried out throughout development in an intergrated way, the tests were carried out at each main application development stage or when a new feature addition was being developed to ensure PEP8 complence within Python code was maintained and ensure when developing frontend elements that, HTML, CSS and JS complience was maintained also, alongside ensuring screen reader enhancements using WAI-ATIA functioned also.

 ## Table of contents